Characters: Exterminatus Now

 - Big Eater: His new cybernetics run on his own metabolism, so he needs to eat a lot to keep his blood sugar up.
 During the Red Herring arc, Lothar is desperately looking for sugary food and drink since the war going on between soft drink companies at the same time has cut him off from his favorite source of sugar and caffeine.

-- Hidden Depths: he is interested in TV shows for kids.
-Justified in-universe as trying to make up for his nonexistant infancy, and then Zigzagged when you hear his "theories".
+- He is interested in TV shows for kids.
+Justified in-universe as trying to make up for his nonexistent infancy, and then Zigzagged when you hear his "theories".